justinross/maus-3d/README.md

 * itemcondition.scad can be used with OpenSCAD's customizer to quickly generate 3D-printable inventory items to use with 3D-printed character sheets (not yet available).

+## Generator instructions
+* Pending

+## Caveats
+The previews will show some artifacts (flickering faces).
+This shouldn't affect the output STLs.

 ## Legal/License Info
 Maus-3D is an independent production by Justin Ross and is not affiliated with Losing Games.
 It is published under the Mausritter Third Party Licence.
 Mausritter is copyright Losing Games.